HernandoMV/CellProfiler_AnalysisPipelines/ReadMe.md

 Crop your images (pair always the two channels) to the region of interest and save the channels separately using this format:
 MouseID_StarterCells_cFosCondition_SliceNumber_SideoftheBrain_channel.tif (channel being 'cFos' or 'rabies').
 Save them in a specific folder

+TODO: Create a fiji macro to do this faster and use always the same window to crop

 ## step 3
 Run IlastikProjects/RabiesContentQuantification.ilp and load your ...rabies images.
 Check that it classifies it correctly and retrain if needed.
 Save the outputs in a separate folder (e.g. IlastikOutput/) following these guidelines: https://github.com/CellProfiler/CellProfiler/wiki/How-to-use-Pixel-Classification-in-CellProfiler
 ## step 4
+Run FijiMacros/GroupPercentileThresholding.py in Fiji to threshold the cFos channel.
+## step 5
 Run CellProfilerProtocols/RabiesContentQuantification.cpproj to get the tables
-## step 5
+## step 6
-TODO: Implement jupyter notebook
+Run jupyter notebook